-5.1.1.1 Audit data generation (FAU_GEN.1)
+5.1.1.1 Audit data generation (FAU GEN.1)

 - FAU_GEN.1.1 The TSF shall be able to generate an audit record of the auditable events listed in column "Event" of Table 5-1 (Auditable events).
-This includes all auditable events for the basic level of audit, except FIA_UID.1's user identity during failures and audit events for the security functional requirements added in addition to LSPP (FCS_CKM.1, FCS_CKM.2, FCS_COP.1, FMT_SMF.1, FPT_TDC.1, FTP_ITC.1). - FAU GEN.1.2 The TSF shall record within each audit record at least the following information: - a) Date and time of the event, type of event, subject identity, and the outcome (success or failure) of the event; - b) (in LSPP mode) The sensitivity labels of subjects, objects, or information involved; and - c) The additional information specified in the "Details" column of Table 5-1 (Auditable events). - Application note (from LSPP): For some situations, it is possible that some events cannot be automatically generated.
-This is usually due to the audit functions not being operational at the time these events occur.
-Such events need to be included in the administrator guidance documentation, along with recommendations on how manual auditing should be established to cover these events. - Rationale (from LSPP): This component supports O.AUDITING by specifying the detailed, security-relevant events and data that the audit mechanism must be capable of generating and recording.
-The "basic" level of auditing was selected as best representing the "mainstream" of contemporary audit practices used in the target environments.
+This includes all auditable events for the basic level of audit, except FIA_UID.1's user identity during failures and audit events for the security functional requirements added in addition to LSPP (FCS_CKM.1, FCS_CKM.2, FCS_COP.1, FMT_SMF.1, FPT_TDC.1, FTP_ITC.1). - FAU_GEN.1.2 The TSF shall record within each audit record at least the following information: - a) Date and time of the event, type of event, subject identity, and the outcome (success or failure) of the event; - b) (in LSPP mode) The sensitivity labels of subjects, objects, or information involved; - c) The additional information specified in the "Details" column of Table 5-1 (Auditable events).